DevOps-Siba/git-for-devops/README.md

 #Git for DevOps

-this is use for understanding concept og git
+this is use for understanding concept of git

+commands
+tutorials
+videos